Flooring FAQ

 A. Yes, we can help you with this very unpleasant job.
 You need to contact

-conditions.
-In some suburbs around Chicago, you need to pay for it additionally.
+what conditions.
+In some suburbs around Chicago, you need to pay for it

 A. Black stains are water or pet stains.
 Pet stains and large water stains

-boards or stain the whole floor with darker color if stain is very large.
+damaged boards or stain the whole floor with darker color if stain is

 A. That's the ideal time to have this work done.
 Especially if someone